19WAS85/Thunderstruck/README.md

     var cars = context.All<Car>("SELECT * FROM Cars");

+Or, load into a dynamic object.
+Each field name in the data source will be added dynamically:

+	dynamic car = context.First<ExpandoObject>("SELECT Name, CreatedAt as CreatedOn FROM Car");
+	IEnumerable<dynamic> cars = context.All<ExpandoObject>("SELECT * FROM Car");

 Parameters binding works likewise:

     context.All<Car>("SELECT * FROM Cars WHERE Name LIKE %@0%", "Lotus");